ArazAbishov/abishov.github.io/_posts/2017-07-17-hexocat-bot.markdown

  - `q` - repository we are looking for
  - `per_page` - limiting the size of the page

 In order to be able to parse and map response body to `struct`s, we first need to declare them.
 Each response from GitHub is wrapped into a model which provides useful metadata to clients, like a total count of search hits, completeness of results and actual search items.
 Each result item is a repository, which also contains information about hosting organization.
-In order to keep this example lean, we are going to declare only those properties which we need.
+In order to keep this example lean, we are going to declare only the properties which we need.

 ```rust
 #[derive(Deserialize)]